HARRY SMITH 1896–1919

 Arthur Holmes, a hospital attendant, who found the man hanging, said that artificial respiration was tried for an hour after the body was cut down but without success.
 The Coroner recorded a verdict of ‘suicide during temporary insanity’.

-Betsy Todd was the wife of Alfred Lawrence Todd who had been employed at Saxondale Hospital before the war and joined the Royal Army Medical Corps in 1915.
+Betsy Todd was the wife of Alfred Lawrence Todd who had been employed at Saxondale Hospital since before the war.

 From the UK Army Registers of Soldiers’ Effects, 1901-1929: